 Why it’s so expensive?

 We are often asked by our customers- “Why it’s so expensive!?
-Other casts do much cheaper, and a copy – it’s a copy!”.
+Other do much cheaper, and a miniature – it’s a miniature!”.
 In this review, we decided to describe in detail the process of our work on a miniature before it falls into your hands.
 Considering we will be a miniature Gryphon from the remarkable universe of Kingdom Death.
 So, let’s begin!

 1) Nevertheless, we assume that for what we want to do, the original is as close to the ideal as possible.
 Here’s what the original Gryphon looks like on spare parts (Click on the picture to enlarge the image).

 2) Remove the burr (this is a completely standard procedure familiar to all collectors and players).

 3) Further more difficult work: We need to remove the matrix displacements: the matrix shift photo.
 This procedure already requires some degree of skill from the person.

 5) If after these procedures we decide to assemble a miniature, we will get here such interesting gaps in the areas of conjugation of parts: several photographs of a fully assembled miniature with slits (Click on the picture to enlarge the image):

 6) Our specialists carry out the procedure of perfect combination of surfaces with the help of putty and adjustments.
 This is the most difficult part of the work, since it requires high skill.
 Very often we have to literally sculpt again the missing pieces.
 That’s how Gryphon looks after our restoration work: photo conjugate parts (2-3 pcs) and the Gryphon himself close-up (Click on the picture to enlarge the image):

 7) It is this sample WE consider the master-model and next, work with him.